Adaptive time delay based control of non-collocated oscillatory systems: Conclusions

 \section{Conclusions}

-In this paper, we have discussed the fourth-order non-collocated systems with low damped oscillating passive loads.
-Approaching the applications, an actuator body is subject to the input and output constraints.
-We analyzed and demonstrated numerically that an observer-based state-feedback control reveals infeasible, despite the system dynamics proves to be observable.
-As a robust alternative, the time delay based control (\cite{ruderman2021,ruderman23}) was applied for stabilizing the otherwise unstable PI set reference controller.
-The bias-canceling extension of the robust frequency estimator (\cite{ruderman2022}) was introduced that allows for an online (adaptive) tuning of the time delay based controller.
+In this paper, we have addressed the fourth-order non-collocated systems with low-damped oscillating passive loads.
+Approaching the real applications, an actuator body is subject to the input and output constraints.
+We analyzed and demonstrated numerically that an observer-based state-feedback control reveals practically infeasible, despite the system dynamics proves to be observable.
+As a robust alternative, the time delay based control \cite{ruderman2021,ruderman23} was applied for stabilizing the otherwise unstable PI controller of the set reference.
+The bias-canceling extension of the robust frequency estimator \cite{ruderman2022} was introduced, which allows for an online (adaptive) tuning of the time delay based controller.
 Various dedicated experiments were shown as confirmatory.